Chapter 03 — Autonomous Kernels

 diff_lines=7/40 - commands executed + exit codes

-- final test summary lines:
+- final test summary line:

 12 passed, 0 failed, 31 deselected in 1.07s